 How to make a profit – TF2 Trading Guides

 Now you know the basics of trading and it’s time to start doing the actual trading.
 There’s like thousands of different ways to trade and make a profit, and I will show you a few ways to help you get started.
 I’ll be talking about a few basic methods of trading, I will also link to some of my previous guide and link to other people’s guide that I think is worth checking out.
-One word of advice though, always see the guides as inspiration, always make your own twist to them if you want to be truly successful.
+One word of advice though, always see the guides as inspiration, always make you add your own twist to these methods if you want to be truly successful.

 Buying & Selling Trading Cards